sft-01/Thelio_MukkaSrikanth/README.md

-# Thelio: CAD Reconstruction Workspace
+# Thelio: CAD reverse engineering workflow

 **Thelio** is a streamlined environment designed to transform static reference geometry into dynamic, scriptable parametric models.
 By leveraging the `build123d` Python library, it integrates exported CAD data—such as Fusion 360 JSON and STEP files—into a code-based modeling pipeline.